Dsilva019/EDA-of-Major-Outages/README.md

 # Introduction
 &emsp;&emsp;&emsp;In this project, I cleaned and analyzed a data set containing major outages reported by different states in the United States from January 2000-July 2016.
-In my analysis, I wanted to investigate where and when major outages tend to occur.
+The main question I want to answer in this analysis, is there significant difference between the distribution of outages of the seasons in the SPP NERC compared to the Overall distribution of outages in the NERC Regions.
 This data set and analysis provide an understanding of major outage patterns and how in the future they can be avoided to improve our national electrical infrastructure.
 Moving forward I will reference the data set as Outages.